UST-QuAntiL/QuantumTranspiler/README.md

 docker-compose up
 ```

-This makes the QuantumTranspiler backend and frontend available at http://localhost:5012/ and http://localhost:5011/ respectively.
+After the containers started, the QuantumTranspiler backend and frontend are available at http://localhost:5012/ and http://localhost:5011/ respectively.

 ### Local